OlexonYT1/yarp-security-api-and-ui/README.md

 | adminuser | admin | can manage system roles and authorizations |
 | user1| user | manage subscription and tenant |

-Don't remove the "TenantManger" role on the user1, or detatch him from the subscription, or your will be locked out of your tenant.
-(implements your own better rules).

 3. Play and deep dive in the code...

 *If you want to run the integration test project, pls comment this line: